RaVeR76/BubbleBobbleBonkers/README.md

 #### Fonts

-For my fonts, I'm looking at deffo going retro on this one because the original game came out in 1986, therefore I want to try & keep to that basic style.
+For my fonts, I'm looking at deffo going retro on this one because the original game came out in **1986**, therefore I want to try & keep to that basic style.
-Also, because it's Bubble Bobble based there will definintely be some 'Bubble' writing throughout.
+Also, because it's Bubble Bobble based there will definintely be some *Bubble* writing throughout.
 I have located similar Bubble fonts online &
 I am currently checking for retro fonts that will work too.
 I can see that Bitmap fonts are the oldskool retro gaming fonts that were used back in the day.
 Fontspace looks like an awesome website with all these cool fonts that might be useful for this project.
 I have settled on [Titillium Web](https://fonts.google.com/specimen/Titillium+Web) for the main Intro font & [Press Start 2P](https://fonts.google.com/specimen/Press+Start+2P) for the main Game font.
 I think the both work really well.